PlanterApp/planter_blog/content/posts/the-importance-of-litter-in-your-garden/index.md

 It’s more than a little tempting to snip off dead flowers as soon as they’re done to maintain a tidy garden bed (I'm often quick to do this).
 However, if there is a time not to do it, it’s fall.

 As winter approaches, animals of all kinds are looking for nourishment, and flower heads are great for birds, insects, and even small mice.
 Leaving them for a few days gives nature the chance to use them.
 You might also cut them down and leave them to decay around where they grew, or leave them standing over the winter and cut them down in the spring.
 Frosty stems can look quite beautiful.

-Some flowers, such as bee balm are excellent overwintering spots for native solitary bees, and leaving leaf litter can provide additional warmth.
+Some flowers, such as bee balm, are excellent overwintering spots for native solitary bees, and leaving leaf litter can provide additional warmth.

 ### Keeping the Litter Tidy